zusam/zusam/README.md

 - Low server footprint

 ## Deployment
-Zusam is composed of a PHP server and a preact single-page-application.
+Zusam is composed of a PHP server and a single-page-application.

-Backend:
-- Symfony 4
-- Sqlite

-Frontend:
-- Preact 8
-- ParcelJS
+The backend uses Symfony and Sqlite, the frontend is made with Preact and ParcelJS.

 Requirements:
 - PHP 7.1+